-Join Cris Ippolite for an in-depth discussion in this video Next steps, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Next steps, part of FileMaker Pro: Relational Database Design.

 - I hope you enjoyed Relational Database Design…with FileMaker Pro.…Understanding relationships in FileMaker…is really the key to taking your programming skills…to the next level.…There's a lot of important concepts in this title…so if you're not sure about anything…that I've covered in this course,…then feel free to come back…and check out these chapters for a refresher.…If you're looking to brush up on your FileMaker skills,…I'd encourage you to check out…the FileMaker Pro Essential Training title…on the Lynda.com Online Training Library.…Good luck architecting your databases…and we'll see you next time.…